AI Snake Oil and the Belief Machine of Prediction

 This matters because a breakthrough in one area can become marketing fuel for a much weaker claim somewhere else.
 A fluent language model improves, and suddenly a vendor claims to infer personality from video.
 Image generation advances, and a school district buys detection software that cannot bear the institutional burden placed on it.
 Model benchmarks rise, and a workplace dashboard presents prediction as neutral knowledge about workers.

 The book's basic hygiene is therefore conceptual.
 Before evaluating an AI claim, name the task.
 Is the system generating plausible text, classifying a pattern, ranking applicants, predicting future conduct, moderating speech, summarizing evidence, or recommending action?
 What is the base rate?
 What is the ground truth?
 What would count as success?
 Who can contest the output?
+What happens after the output enters a workflow?
 Without those questions, "AI" becomes a costume worn by any product that wants borrowed authority.

 Prediction as Institutional Fantasy